babeloff/mq-bridge/python/mq-bridge-py/README.md

 ## Config types and schema

+`mq-bridge-app` can create and test route and endpoint JSON/YAML through its UI.
+It does not replace your Python code or handlers, but it is useful when you want a known-good connection and route shape before pasting the configuration into Python.
+Load the generated config with `Route.from_config`, `Route.from_yaml`, `Publisher.from_config`, or `Publisher.from_yaml`.

 For the `from_config` / `from_yaml_str` mappings, `mq_bridge.config` ships
 `TypedDict` definitions so editors autocomplete the config keys (`input`, `output`, `batch_size`, every transport config, middleware, …):